The main exercise to work the chest in general.

 Avoid arching your back or lifting your feet off the floor.

-Also, don't forget to keep the bar under control and avoid dropping it without resistance.
+Also, don't forget to keep the bar under control and avoid letting it fall without resistance.

-If you're just starting out on this move, or have an injury that might affect how you can perform it, it's always a good idea to consult a qualified professional..
+If you are just starting out with this movement, or have an injury that could affect the way you perform it, it is always a good idea to consult a qualified professional..

-- Use the “trampoline effect” between the descending and rising movement.
+- Use the “trampoline effect” between the descent and ascent of the movement.

-- Lower the bar towards the neck or belly.
+- Lower the bar towards your neck or belly.